-To develop WordPress locally in our computer, we need a local server with Apache and MySQL installed in our computer.
+To develop WordPress locally on our computer, we need a local server with Apache and MySQL installed on the computer.
 The easiest way to get these is by installing a packaged application, such as WAMP for Windows, and MAMP for OSX.

 However, installing WordPress within it is less straightforward.
-First, we need to put the WordPress files in its corresponding folder, which is usually named
+First, we need to put the WordPress files in their corresponding folder, which is usually named

 htdocs, create a database for it, input the required information to connect WordPress to the database, and set a user account before we can finally get the site to run.

 Combine it with the setup of a virtualhost, and the number of WordPress sites that you have to handle, and the process will certainly be even more convoluted.
 If you found yourself in this situation, you might want to try an application called ServerPress.

 Recommended Reading: Beginner’s Guide To WordPress Multisite With MAMP